Back to blog

 6. What happens when many callers rebuild it at once?

-The last question is the one most often skipped.
-A cache improves the normal path but can make the failure path significantly worse: if a hot key serves 10,000 QPS and the cached value expires, every request can become a database request unless something stops the herd.
+The last question is the one most easily forgotten.
+A cache speeds up the hit path, but it also quietly shapes the miss path.
+If a hot key serves 10,000 QPS and its cached value expires, every one of those requests turns into a database request until something steps in to coordinate the refill.

 Cache layers

-Caching is not one thing.
-The layer decides who shares the value and who owns invalidation.
+Caching happens in layers, and each layer answers two questions: who shares the value, and who owns its invalidation.

 LayerTypical latencyGood forMain risk